Skip to main contentSkip to content

 • /.well-known/qlayer.json

-These files define the canonical routing, legitimacy, anti-plausibility, and hard output rules.
+These files define the canonical routing, legitimacy threshold, anti-plausibility discipline, and hard output rules.

-Level 2 — authoritative public guidance, identity, and routing
+Level 2 — public routing, identity, and guidance

 Use these next: